itfin/Tx/README.md

 # Tx
-Tx is a strategy trading platform base on kdb+, especially adapted for China's stock and futures market.
+Tx is a strategy trading platform based on kdb+, specifically tailored for China's stock and futures markets.